Ruy-Araujo/Ruy-Araujo/README.md

 Welcome stranger!

-I'm Ruy Araujo a student from Brazil.
-I'm learning how to code.
-I like to write in Python Code.
+I'm Ruy Araujo a student from Brazil. i'm learning how to code and i like to write in Python Code.
 I have a degree in electronics and in my spare time I love to create projects.

 For my programming projects, I usually only upload to Github once I make significant progress.
 Feel free to create a pull request to contribute to any of my repositories.